Instructor: Brian Kevin

 Attendees will learn to pay special attention to perspective and point-of-view, as well as to the reporting techniques that give a story detail and depth.
 Participants will practice interview techniques, dissect four magazine features with varying approaches to the genre, and perform some low-stakes writing exercises with the option of sharing their work for critique.

-Bring a laptop or notepad to write on (and/or, if you wish, a recording device), and all the empathy you can muster.
+Bring a laptop or notebook to write in, a pad for note-taking (and/or, if you wish, a recording device), and all the empathy you can muster.

 +PLEASE READ Participants will be expected to read the following articles in advance of the workshop: “Beth Ann and Macrobioticism” by Robert Christgau, New York Herald Tribune, 1966; “The Reckoning” by Pamela Colloff, Texas Monthly, 2016; “Last Summer in the Magic City,” by Ron Currie, Down East, 2015; and “The Belfast Operation” by Brian Kevin, Down East, 2015.